PelagicCreatures/sargasso/README.md

 HTML elements sometimes need a nervous system to see and respond to what's going on around them - Sargasso element controllers are fully aware of their environment.

-Events such as Document (DOM) insertions and deletions, HIJAX Page load, Scrolling, Resizing, Orientation and messages from fully Managed Web Workers are passed to Sargasso controllers allowing them to efficiently implement any behavior they need to perform.
+Events such as Document (DOM) insertions and deletions, HIJAX Page load, Scrolling, Resizing, Orientation and messages from Managed Web Workers are passed to Sargasso controllers allowing them to efficiently implement any behavior they need to perform.

 ```
 @author Michael Rhodes (except where noted)